chrismdp/cardpirates/rules/index.md

 ## The '2' crew cards

-Note that the 2 cards don't give you enough movement points to move, and are therefore useless for sailing.
-These represent landlubbers or prisoners on your ship.
-You can use them in combat, or give them to another player when winning a battle.
+Note that the '2' number cards don't give you enough movement points to move, and are therefore useless for sailing.
+These are the dead weight in your crew: landlubbers who can't sail for toffee!
+They're not entirely useless though: you can use them in combat (in which case you're likely to lose), place them down in a storm, or dump them on another player when winning a battle.

 ## Sailing example